 - A change or addition of other drugs

-- Aging—people typically are prescribed seizure medications for life and, as they age, the amount of drug needed to be effective may change.
+- Aging—people typically are prescribed seizure medications for their lifetime and, as they age, the amount of drug needed to be effective may change.

-- Pregnancy—this condition can temporarily affect drug metabolism and clearance.
+- Pregnancy—this condition can temporarily affect drug breakdown (metabolism) and clearance.

 When is it ordered?

-Tests may be ordered periodically when a person has decreased kidney function, has an underlying condition that may affect kidney function, and/or has significant liver dysfunction.
+Tests may be ordered periodically when you have decreased kidney function, an underlying condition that may affect kidney function, and/or significant liver dysfunction.

 What does the test result mean?

 The therapeutic range for levetiracetam is about 12.0 – 46.0 mcg/mL (mg/L).
 Levels above 46 mcg/mL are considered potentially toxic.
-Ranges vary slightly from laboratory to laboratory.
-Healthcare practitioners and people tested should use the therapeutic ranges and units established by the laboratory that performs the testing.
-Toxic levels have not been well established.
-Therapeutic ranges are based on the specimen immediately before the next dose (trough levels).
+However, ranges vary slightly from laboratory to laboratory, and toxic levels have not been well established.

 Within the therapeutic range, most people will respond to the drug without excessive side effects; however, response varies with each individual.
 Some people will experience seizures at the low end of the therapeutic range, some will experience excessive side effects at the upper end, and some will require dosages outside of the established range for effectiveness and/or freedom from side effects.
-People who use this medication should work closely with their healthcare practitioner to find the dosage that works the best for them.
+You should work closely with your healthcare practitioner to find the dose that works the best for you.

-In general, if levetiracetam test results are within the therapeutic range (or at an individually established level) and the treated person is not having recurrent seizures and is not experiencing significant side effects, then the drug dosage is considered adequate.
+In general, if levetiracetam test results are within the therapeutic range (or at an individually established level) and you are not having recurrent seizures and not experiencing significant side effects, then the drug dose is considered adequate.

-A level that is outside the therapeutic range may mean an individual is not taking the drug as prescribed.
-This is important to know since this may put the person at increased risk of experiencing symptoms.
+A level that is outside the therapeutic range may mean you are not taking the drug as prescribed by your healthcare practitioner.
+This is important to know, as this may put you at increased risk of experiencing symptoms.

 How long will I need to be on levetiracetam?

 People who have epilepsy will typically take levetiracetam or other medications throughout their lifetime.
-If levetiracetam ceases to be effective or causes adverse effects, then the person may need to be given different drug(s).
+If levetiracetam ceases to be effective or causes adverse effects, then you may need to be given different drug(s).